The Balinese cat breed is a beautiful, rare and majestic cat breed. The Balinese cat is a natural

 in the Siamese, being recessive (meaning a cat needs one from each parent), increased in rarity as past

-Siamese breeders would keep Siamese cats that were thought to only have the short-haired gene in their
+Siamese breeders would keep Siamese cats that were thought to not have the long-haired gene in their

-breeding program.
+breeding program or keep only "true" Siamese cats.
 This further decreased the chances of having long-haired Siamese in their purebred

 Siamese litters, and avoided problems for the breeder in them producing non "purebred" Siamese cats that